 Distance learning PGRs are required to visit York for induction.
 The University’s expectations for an induction visit to York are a minimum of five working days within two months of the start of the programme but the exact duration and timing of the induction is set by the relevant department.
 Any programme-level exception to the University's induction requirements must be approved by PPPC.

-Any exception for an individual PGR to the induction requirements set by the department for their programme must be approved on the request of the relevant Graduate Chair by the Dean (if pre-enrolment) or SCC (if post-enrolment) with the decision recorded in GSB minutes and on SkillsForge.
-PGRs who fail to meet their programme’s induction requirements without Dean/SCC approval will have their enrolment terminated.
+Any exception for an individual PGR to the induction requirements set by the department for their programme must be approved on the request of the relevant Graduate Chair by the Dean (if pre-enrolment) or SC (if post-enrolment) with the decision recorded in GSB minutes and on SkillsForge.
+PGRs who fail to meet their programme’s induction requirements without Dean/SC approval will have their enrolment terminated.